KAYAK HUNTING IN ILLORSUIT

 Seal hunting at the village

 I could see that there were kayaks, kept on their “out of dog reach” racks, outside almost all of the houses.
 BUT, by this time I’d been told that there were very few seal to be found that summer.
 That was a bit of a shock.
 Based on his own experience of past years, Drever had told me that I could expect to be offered seal meat (to buy or as a gift) almost every day!
-Even more important to me was that there was much less kayaking going on than I had hoped to see.
+And it meant that there was much less kayaking going on than I had hoped to see.

 In those days seal hunting was still the primary occupation of all the able-bodied men.
 Seal were hunted during the winter by harpoon and rifle at the breathing holes, by netting, and in the spring by shooting the sleeping seals lying out on the ice.
 All travel on the sea ice was by dog sled, with teams of six to eight dogs harnessed in “fan-trace” arrangement.
 Uummannaq Bay was famous for the “glass ice” that formed at the beginning of the winter, smooth ice with no snow cover.
 That allowed the hunters to move about on the ice without the seal hearing that they were there.
 In 1958, the year before I was there, they had 60 days (all of January and February) of this “glass ice.”

-A photo I found on the net of Illorsuit in May of 2003.
+A photo I found on the internet of Illorsuit in May of 2003.
 The sea is frozen solid, everything is covered with snow with some recent sled tracks visible.

-The traditional seal skin boots (“kamit“) were still worn by everyone.
-These “kamit” have an inner boot of skin with the hair left on the inside, pointing from top to bottom and an outer boot of depilated skin.
+The traditional seal skin boots were still worn by most people most if the time.
+These kamit have an inner boot of skin with the hair left on the inside, pointing from top to bottom and an outer boot of depilated skin.
 You put a wad of dead grass between the inner and outer boot under your foot and also some inside the inner layer.
 These parts of the boot were of Ringed Seal skin.
 The soles of the outer boot were of the far tougher Harp Seal skin.
 I soon arranged with Anna Zeeb for her to make me a pair.
 And they were the most comfortable things I’ve ever worn.
 With the hair of the inner boot pointing downwards they were easier to put on than any other boots or shoes I’ve ever had.

 Most of the men, especially when kayaking, still wore the traditional seal skin trousers.
 The short trousers (more like mini-skirts) and thigh length boots of the girls’, women’s, and widows’ “Sunday best” were also made of seal skin.
 The girls and unmarried woman wore white boots; married women wore red; and widows wore black.
 With those shorts and boots, plus a colorful shirt and cummerbund and — the special feature of it all — a cape of colored seed beads, a girl or woman was in her “Sunday best.”
 This was the closest to their traditional clothing that some girls and women ever wore in those days.
 Only a very few, usually older, women would wear the boots every day.